vegechick510/FitnessAppXXX/README.md

 **Recipe Suggestions:** Provide a rotating selection of simple, healthy recipes or snacks within the app for users to try based on their fitness goals.

 **Customizable Dashboard:** Let users customize their dashboard with their most-used features, like calorie tracking, hydration, workout logs etc.

+**Medical History Consideration:** Provide users with option to get recommendations based on their medical history and injuries.

 # Team Members